Sahasrajit123/Sahasrajit123.github.io/_pages/research.md

 - **Metric Distortion under Probabilistic Voting**

-    * **Objective** We extend the study of metric distortion in social choice, which evaluates the performance of voting rules, to the probabilistic voting framework that includes Plackett-Luce (PL).
+    * **Objective:** We extend the study of metric distortion in social choice, which evaluates the performance of voting rules, to the probabilistic voting framework that includes Plackett-Luce (PL).
 For example, in the PL model with candidate strength inversely proportional to the square of their metric distance, we show that Copeland's distortion is at most 2, whereas that of Random Dictator (RD) scales with the square root of the number of candidates.
 However in the classical model, where RD beats Copeland with a distortion of 3 versus 5.

     * **Authors:** Sahasrajit Sarmasarkar<sup>*</sup> and Mohak Goyal<sup>*</sup>
     * [Paper](https://arxiv.org/abs/2405.14223) under review at [Neurips 2024](https://neurips.cc/)

 - **A Mechanism for Participatory Budgeting With Funding Constraints and Project Interactions**

-    * **Objective** We investigate the challenge of participatory budgeting through menu-based preference elicitation, focusing on capturing project interactions, such as substitution and complementarity, from voters.
+    * **Objective:** We investigate the challenge of participatory budgeting through menu-based preference elicitation, focusing on capturing project interactions, such as substitution and complementarity, from voters.
 We introduce an innovative preference elicitation approach that enables voters to express how their utilities from projects within specific 'groups' interact.
 In this context, we examine the property of strategy-proofness and present a fixed-parameter tractable (FPT) algorithm for maximizing social welfare.

     * **Authors:** Mohak Goyal<sup>*</sup>, Sahasrajit Sarmasarkar<sup>*</sup> and Ashish Goel
     * [Paper](https://link.springer.com/chapter/10.1007/978-3-031-48974-7_19) presented at [WINE 2023](https://wine2023.shanghaitech.edu.cn/).